cloudmesh/cloudmesh-storage/documentation/README-storage-awss3.md

 ### Create dir

-This command helps to create a new directory on AWS S3. you must specify the full path of the new directory you would like to create.
+This command helps to create a new directory on AWS S3.
+You must specify the full path of the new directory you would like to create.

 ```bash